 The term “spot drop” is exactly what it sounds like.
 The players will all have an area of the field to cover, in which they will drop in a spot.
 This means whatever area they are assigned to, they will have to drop into that area and play zone defense.

-These defensive players will drop into the area and then cover any offensive player that enters it.
+These defensive players will drop into the area and then cover any offensive player who enters it.
 This type of coverage is super easy to teach, but it does have some weaknesses.

 Pattern Matching Cover 3